AaronMacArthur/TwitchBanBot/README.md

 # TwitchBanBot
 This bot allows streamers to add viewers to a SQLServer and then mass ban them.
 This bot can be shared between many channels and allows for a shared ban list.
+This was really created purely for the NoPixel/GTARP/RDR2RP community but its really helpful in most streaming communities.
 Setup

 1. Create a bot through the Twitch Development portal